maemo-leste/maemo-leste.github.io/content/maemo-leste-april-2018-update.rst

 * We have added images for a new device with decent mainline support - the `Raspberry Pi 3 <{filename}/pages/raspi3.rst>`_ (Original and Raspi2 might work, but is not yet tested).
-On the Raspberry Pi 3 the 3D acceleration works nicely and hildon-desktop can run on a full hd screen.
-The main thing lacking right now is that the mouse cursor is currently always hidden.
+On the Raspberry Pi 3 the 3D acceleration works nicely and hildon-desktop can run on a full HD screen.
   The image is armhf, not yet `aarch64` (or, `arm64`, if you wish).
 But since the Raspberry Pi 3 supports `aarch64`, it will make for a nice testing ground when we decide to work on `aarch64` support.